BALOGHBence/portfolio/source/roles/optimization_engineer.rst

 in this project:

 :ref:`Development of a Scientific Research Toolkit in Python Including a Finite Element and a Tensor Algebra Library`

+To read about the solution for linear programming problems, you can visit this project:

+:ref:`Development of a Software Solution for Linear Programming Problems in Python`

 The most complex one of these is by far the topology optimization algorithm, which, trust me, is probably more challenging than any you might present to me.
 You can read more about it here: